lsadouk/imbalanced_regression/README.md

 - Scalar measures: Mean Absolute Error(mae), Root Mean Squared Error (rmse), Geometric-Mean Error GME (tgm), Class-Weighted Error CWE (tcwa) (<b>see example 1 and 2 below</b>)
-- Graphical-based measures: CWA REC curve ==> The TPR REC, TNR REC, and CWA REC curves are all displayed, and their corre  (<b>see example 1 and 2 below</b>)
+- Graphical-based measures:
+     * G-Mean REC curve ==> The TPR REC, TNR REC, and CWA REC curves are all displayed, and their corresponding AOCs for each of the 4 techniques are displayed  (<b>see example 1 and 2 below</b>)
+     * CWA REC curve ==> The TPR REC, TNR REC, and G-Mean REC curves are all displayed, and their corresponding AOCs for each of the 4 techniques are displayed (<b>see example 3 below</b>)

 <h2>Examples for training and/or testing our models : </h2>
 <h3>1.
 Example of training and testing our cost-sensitive learning regression algorithm and evaluating it with a scalar measure</h3>